pip-py/pip-py/README.md

 Hi I'm Joe and I am currently working as a Data Scientist for Sciensus.

-Within this github I am working on two open-source projects;
+Within this github I am working on open-source projects;

 ### OS Projects/Published Work

-[**note** - first drafts of the two below projects are due to go-live late March 2025 :)]

 * [**SimuWait**](https://github.com/SimuWait/SimuWait) -> is a very efficient Discrete Event Simulation(DES) for the simplest of networks, designed for use in wait time scenario modelling
   * This is currently in private mode